GOVTNZ/web-standards/guidance/assessment/2017-web-standards-self-assessment-methodology.md

 The tests in the new Annual Self-Assessment Methodology come from 2 simple and reusable test suites, one for each of the 2 Web Standards.
 The [Web Usability Standard Test Suite](web-usability-standard-test-suite.html) includes a test for each requirements.
 As those requirements are relatively few and straightforward, this test suite has been incorporated wholesale into the Annual Self-Assessment Methodology.

 The [Web Accessibility Standard Test Suite](web-a11y-standard-test-suite.html) combines an automated testing tool with a collection of easy-to-perform manual procedures that test for common accessibility barriers and issues.
-As time goes on, we’ll build up the Web Accessibility Standard Test Suite with more tests addressing a greater number of issues.
+As time goes on, we'll build up the Web Accessibility Standard Test Suite with more tests addressing a greater number of issues.
 This year, the 2017 Self-Assessment Methodology will include only a subset of the Web Accessibility Standard Test Suite that is mainly focused on the most common issues identified in the 2014 Self-Assessments.

 The Web Standards Test Suites can be used, as they are for these Annual Self-Assessments, to identify and measure improvement over time.
 More practically, they can also be used anytime and with any web content to: